mui/material-ui/docs/src/pages/components/transitions/transitions.md

 ## Grow

-Expand outwards from the center of the child element, while also fading in from transparent to opaque.
+Expand outwards from the center of the child element while also fading in from transparent to opaque.

 The second example demonstrates how to change the `transform-origin`, and conditionally applies the `timeout` prop to change the entry speed.